 Licensing costs depend on how simple or complex an eCommerce platform is.
 For example, a builder with more functionality costs more than a basic counterpart.
 Monthly SaaS platforms have limited functionality and customization.
 For example, on Shopify you cannot customize your checkout page design.
 Monthly SaaS platforms can keep their costs down by limiting functionality.

-Platforms like Magento are not designed to be customized by the non-techie business owner.
-You should expect about $5,000 of expenditures for setup and basic configuration.
+eCommerce solutions like Magento or WooCommerce are not designed to be customized by the non-techie business owner.
+If you go for the first one, expect about $5,000 of expenditures for setup and basic configuration.

 Website Design Preferences

 Most platforms, such as SaaS, have a vast collection of designs, templates, or responsive themes that you can implement on your own.
 By browsing around, you’d find a specific theme that matches your brand quite well.
-It’s actually a great idea to use these theme, since they are easy to apply, inexpensive, and set your website apart from competitors.
+It’s actually a great idea to use these theme, since they are easy to apply and inexpensive.
+As a result, you get a robust responsive eCommerce website, that sets your business apart from competitors.

 Custom Programming and Functionality

 Top-ranking platforms provide extension or module support that can be added to your site for increased functionality.
 They usually come cheaper, compared when you develop the apps yourself.
-Make sure you check with the provider for available extensions before writing custom codes.
+Make sure you check with the provider for available extensions, like CMS or ERP, before writing custom codes.

 Web Hosting Plans